E3SM-Project/ekea/docs/source/message.rst

 ekea screen messages
 *************************************

-During kernel extraction, ekea displays important messages on terminal screen.
+During kernel extraction, ekea displays important messages on the terminal screen.
 The messages show what ekea is currently working on during one of the following stages:

 * ekea starts
 * collecting E3SM case information